 Ensure a safe working environment by following safety regulations, establishing safety procedures and conducting training within their scope of authority.

-Be informed of and follow the letter and spirit of university policies as well as federal and state requirements applicable to their work.
+Be informed of and follow the letter and spirit of university policies, federal and state requirements, and standards of professional governing bodies applicable to their work, while maintaining their right to criticize and seek revision of policies and regulations.

 Alleged violations

-Faculty members are obliged to address any breach of these standards according to the university’s Reporting Violations Policy.
+Complaints of alleged breaches of these standards shall be investigated using the procedures set forth in the university’s Reporting Violations Policy.
 Individuals subjected to an allegation are entitled to dispute resolution through the University’s applicable procedures.